abiodun0/SixTests/README.md

 webpack
 ```

-You may run `webpack -w` if you want to watch for changes while developing.
+You can run `webpack -w` if you want to watch for changes while developing.

 Start the application